ingydotnet/io-all-pm/README.md

 current value, and the object reference will be returned for potential method chaining.

-- * bcc
+- bcc

     Set the Bcc field for a mailto object.

-- * binmode
+- binmode

     Proxy for binmode.
 Requires a layer to be passed.
 Use `binary` for plain binary mode.

-- * block_size
+- block\_size

     The default length to be used for `read` and `sysread` calls.
     Defaults to 1024.

-- * buffer
+- buffer

     Returns a reference to the internal buffer, which is a scalar.
 You can use this method to set the buffer to a scalar of your choice.
 (You can just pass in the scalar, rather than a reference to it.)

     This is the buffer that `read` and `write` will use by default.

     You can easily have IO::All objects use the same buffer:

         my $input = io('abc');
         my $output = io('xyz');
         my $buffer;
         $output->buffer($input->buffer($buffer));
         $output->write while $input->read;

-- * cc
+- cc

     Set the Cc field for a mailto object.

-- * content
+- content

     Get or set the content for an LWP operation manually.

-- * domain
+- domain

     Set the domain name or ip address that a socket should use.

-- * encoding
+- encoding

     Set the encoding to be used for the PerlIO layer.

-- * errors
+- errors

     Use this to set a subroutine reference that gets called when an internal error is thrown.

-- * filter
+- filter

     Use this to set a subroutine reference that will be used to grep which objects get returned on a call to one of the `all` methods.
     For example:

         my @odd = io->curdir->filter(sub {$_->size % 2})->All_Files;

     `@odd` will contain all the files under the current directory whose size is an odd number of bytes.

-- * from
+- from

     Indicate the sender for a mailto object.

-- * mailer
+- mailer

     Set the mailer program for a mailto transaction.
 Defaults to 'sendmail'.

-- * mode
+- mode

     Set the mode for which the file should be opened.
 Examples:

         $io->mode('>>')->open;
         $io->mode(O_RDONLY);

         my $log_appender = io->file('/var/log/my-application.log')
                              ->mode('>>')->open();

         $log_appender->print("Stardate 5987.6: Mission accomplished.");

-- * name
+- name

     Set or get the name of the file or directory represented by the IO::All object.

-- * password
+- password

     Set the password for an LWP transaction.

-- * perms
+- perms

     Sets the permissions to be used if the file/directory needs to be created.

-- * port
+- port

     Set the port number that a socket should use.

-- * request
+- request

     Manually specify the request object for an LWP transaction.

-- * response
+- response

-Returns the resulting reponse object from an LWP transaction.
+    Returns the resulting response object from an LWP transaction.

-- * separator
+- separator

     Sets the record (line) separator to whatever value you pass it.
-Default is \n.
+Default is \\n.
 Affects the chomp setting too.

-- * string_ref
+- string\_ref

-Proxy for IO::String::string_ref
+    Proxy for IO::String::string\_ref

     Returns a reference to the internal string that is acting like a file.

-- * subject
+- subject

     Set the subject for a mailto transaction.

-- * to
+- to

     Set the recipient address for a mailto request.

-- * uri
+- uri

     Direct access to the URI used in LWP transactions.

-- * user
+- user

     Set the user name for an LWP transaction.

 ## IO Action Methods